skip to Main Content

 Using viscosity measurements for power optimization and leak detection in crude oil pipelines

 Rapid detection of pipeline leaks is crucial in preventing environmental disasters and protecting operators & investors from the financial and regulatory fallout which would follow.
 It is a tremendous responsibility and managing leaks in large crude oil pipelines is no easy task.
-It requires highly trained engineers, reliable instrumentation and most essentially the ability of both to quickly respond.
+It requires highly trained engineers, reliable instrumentation and, most essentially, the ability of both to quickly respond.
 Complicating the job of leak detection are a variety of factors from the length of the pipeline systems, which can be hundreds or thousands of miles, to the variety of products being transported with varying viscosities and inside piping with different diameters.
 Identifying what is a leak from what is a normal change in process conditions is difficult, but essential.
 The success depends on speed and accuracy.

-Pipeline operators and leak detection groups use a material balance system (MBS), where many conditions and parameters are monitored to make sure conditions entering the system are the same as those leaving the system.
+Pipeline operators and leak detection teams use a material balance system (MBS), where many conditions and parameters are monitored to make sure conditions entering the system are the same as those leaving the system.
 This MBS is compared against a known model of the pipeline.
 More often than not, it can be very difficult to differentiate between a leak and acceptable deviations from the model due to changing conditions in the pipeline, measurement errors and changes with temperatures and pressures.
 This means collecting and analysing real-time data and using reliable models to design corrective action sequence is absolutely necessary.

 Leak Detection System (Real Time Transient Model based methods) significantly benefit from online viscosity monitoring devices to deliver leak alerts, leak rates and leak positions.
 Viscosity data enables a more accurate calculation of pressure profiles and fluid property tracking.
 This is particularly true for crude oils, where the fluid properties can significantly differ from one field to another.
 Continuous viscosity data tracking can also aid in the improvement of pump selection for optimized performance and management of power consumption.